purescript-halogen/purescript-halogen/examples/effects-eff-random/README.md

 ## Random number via Eff

-This example illustrates an Eff function being used in a component's `eval` function.
+This example illustrates an `Effect` function being used in a component's `eval` function.

 ### Building